-The Fishing Creek Watershed Association is made up of people working together to improve the quality of the watershed.
-FCWA joins with local, state and federal agencies, municipal, county, state and federal officials, business and industry, educational institutions and any other groups with similar interests and goals.
-The FCWA supports the following objectives within the watershed:
+The Fishing Creek Watershed Association (FCWA) is made up of volunteers working together and coordinating efforts to improve the quality of the watershed.
+FCWA supports local, state and federal agencies, municipal, county, state and federal officials, business and industry, educational institutions and any other groups with similar interests and goals.

 Reduction of Soil Erosion - A major source of pollutants to Fishing Creek is sediment created from human activities.
 FCWA encourages best management practices, including contour farming, forest stream buffers, sustainable timbering practices, and stream bank fencing.
-The Association assists in educating landowners and helping to uncover funding sources for environment friendly practices.
+The Association assists in educating landowners and helping to uncover funding sources for environment friendly practices to reduce soil erosion.

-Coupled with proper planning, sound conservation and environmental practices can mitigate flood damage within the Watershed.
+Control of Flood Damage - Coupled with proper planning, sound conservation and environmental practices can mitigate flood damage within the Fishing Creek Watershed.
 FCWA promotes education and provides information to help lessen the effects of high water and reduce the risk of flooding.
 For instance, maintenance of wetlands and other natural water catchment areas minimizes runoff during heavy rains by providing a place for water to travel without adding pressure on the stream itself.

 Restoration of Wildlife - Healthy habitats and healthy streams are the means to a re-invigorated wildlife population, including normal insect hatches, healthy fish populations, natural forests, wild meadows, and stable bird, reptile and mammal populations.
 FCWA provides education and projects to improve wildlife habitat and population.

 Protection and provision of recreation areas of great natural beauty - An ecologically sound environment is the foundation for activities such as camping, biking, hunting, fishing, and hiking.
-By encouraging people, organizations, and communities to work together FCWA supports planning and implementation of outdoor recreation within the Watershed.
+By encouraging people, organizations, and communities to work together, FCWA supports planning and implementation of outdoor recreation within the Watershed.